 5/7 Rue Moret

-Not one sombrero, Aztec rug or mariachi guitar in sight, Café Chilango’s cute and spirited taqueria dodges the tired clichés often trotted-out in Mexican-themed restaurants.
+Not one sombrero, Aztec rug or mariachi guitar in sight, Café Chilango’s cute and spirited taqueria dodges the tired clichés often trotted-out in run-of-the-mill Mexican-themed restaurants.
 With a simple tile-and-brick design and exotic plants strewn throughout, ‘Real Mexican food made by real Mexicans’ goes its motto.
 Smiley chefs turn-out inventive renditions of Mexican street-food classics like tacos, burritos and quesadillas – with great options for vegetarians.
 As night-time rolls around, mixologists craft fruity cocktails and guest DJs spice-up the night with bumping Latino rhythms.
 Eat, drink, dance…and dream of Mexico.

 82 Rue de la Folie Méricourt

 The name L’Alimentation Générale (General Foods) hardly inspires images of a clued-up music venue frequented by artsy students and hip intellectuals.
 But that’s exactly what it is.
 Its no-nonsense concrete aesthetic throughout the club belies a back-to-basics philosophy more concerned with musical discernment than with stylish surroundings.
-Delivering a genre-hopping line-up of music, punters pile-in for hip-hop and funk one night, deep-house and dubstep the next, with dancehall reggae, Latin-jazz, Afro-boogie and a whole sonic-brew of styles in between.
+Delivering a genre-hopping line-up of music, punters pile in for hip-hop and funk one night, deep-house and dubstep the next, with dancehall reggae, Latin-jazz, Afro-boogie and a whole sonic-brew of styles in between.
 A thrilling pleasure-zone for the musically curious.

 64 Rue Jean-Pierre Timbaud